A jackknife bias correction for nonlinear network data models with fixed effects: Empirical example

 In addition to bias correction for the parameters of the model, the jackknife method allows bias correction of the marginal effects.
-For the log distance variable, I compute the marginal effect as the average of $\varphi(\beta'X_{ij} + \alpha_i + \gamma_j)\beta_{ldist}$, i.e. the average of the derivative of the fitted probabilities.
-For the binary variables I compute the average of the difference between the fitted probabilities setting that variable to one versus zero, $\Phi(\beta'X^{(1)}_{ij} + \alpha_i + \gamma_j) - \Phi(\beta'X^{(0)}_{ij} + \alpha_i + \gamma_j)$.
+For the (continuous) log distance variable, I compute the marginal effect as the average derivative $\varphi(\beta'X_{ij} + \alpha_i + \gamma_j)\beta_{dist}$, while for the binary variables I compute the average of the difference between the fitted probabilities setting that variable to one versus zero, $\Phi(\beta'X^{(1)}_{ij} + \alpha_i + \gamma_j) - \Phi(\beta'X^{(0)}_{ij} + \alpha_i + \gamma_j)$.
 The results are contained in the right panel of Table \ref{tab:gravity}.
-In general, the magnitude of the incidental parameters bias appears smaller when considering marginal effects, rather than the coefficient estimates (the has been noted elsewhere, for example \citealt{Fernandez-Val2009}).
+In general, the magnitude of the incidental parameters bias appears smaller when considering marginal effects, this has been noted elsewhere, for example \citealp{Fernandez-Val2009}.

-Finally, I also test for the presence of transitivity in two networks: the trade network described above, as well as for a professional network of attorneys from \citet{lazega2001}.
-In this network the outcome is an indicator for friendship between 71 attorneys at law firm.
-The network is sparser than the trade one, with only 11 per cent of all friendships forming.
+Finally, I also conduct tests for the presence of transitivity.
+Here I compute tests for the trade network discussed above, as well as for a professional network of attorneys from \citet{lazega2001}.
+In this network the outcome is an indicator for friendship between 71 attorneys at a law firm; transitivity is often suggested to play an important role in social networks such as this.
+The network is sparser than the trade one, with only 11 per cent of all potential friendships forming.
 I include covariates for whether the attorneys are of the same gender, professional status, or work in the same office, as well as measures of the difference in their ages and tenure.
-I compute transitivity test statistics based on (\ref{eq:stat_T}) using $S_{ij} = \frac{1}{N-2}\sum_{k\ne \{i,j\}} Y_{ik} Y_{kj}$.
-Similarly to \citet{Dzemski2019}, I compute standard errors for the statistics using an analytical bootstrap procedure, since the plug-in estimator for the variance appears to poorly approximate the truth in simulations.
-The results of the transitivity tests are presented in Table \ref{tab:statistic}.
+I compute transitivity test statistics based on (\ref{eq:stat_T}) using $S_{ij} = \frac{1}{N-2}\sum_{k\not\in \{i,j\}} Y_{ik} Y_{kj}$.
+Following \citet{Dzemski2019}, I compute standard errors for the statistics using a parametric bootstrap procedure, although using $\widehat{V}_\Delta$ gives identical conclusions.
+The results of the transitivity tests are presented in Table \ref{tab:statistic} -- the table presents t-statistics (ratio of $T$ to its bootstrap standard error) that are asymptotically standard normal and so can be compared against the usual critical values.